Before Mali Kalanso

 Our Process

-From the beginning, we envisioned creating a model school where the approach is one of collaboration among the community, the Malian government and existing NGOs (non-governmental organizations), with Mali Kalanso as the hub.
+From the beginning, we envisioned creating a model school where the approach is one of collaboration among the communities, the Malian government and existing NGOs (non-governmental organizations), with Mali Kalanso as the hub.

-We have endeavored to truly listen to the community and work in concert with them, our NGO partners and the Malian government to create what works best for the community.
+We have endeavored to truly listen to the communities and work in concert with them, our NGO partners and the Malian government to create what works best for the community.

 It has not been a linear process.
 In response to internal political strife and terrorism in the country, and global events like wars in other countries which have dramatically impacted the price of food, fuel and other staples, we often have had to adapt, shift resources and re-prioritize, all while forging ahead.